Rusty Trend: Weathering Steel in Architectural Metals

 - The metal’s corrosion-resistance is not as great in salt air or when placed in constant contact with water.

-With these fundamental conditions, weathering steel does not break or decay!
+Of course, with these fundamental conditions, weathering steel does not break or decay!

-Brief History of Weathering Steel
+Brief History of Weathering Steel in Architectural Metals

 This rusty trend in custom architectural metals is what’s hot!
 Our team at Astro is excited to start our next weathering steel project: perforated panels for a large parking ramp in Minneapolis.
 In fact, each perforated weathering steel panel will contain over 10,000 perforations in each panel!
 That’s amazing!